SolderedElectronics/Inkplate-documentation/source/peripheral-mode.rst

     #P(3.65)* - Measured voltage on battery is 3.65VDC

+    |Note: Not supported on Inkplate 2
 panelSupply(einkOff/on):#Q(S)*
 ------------------------------
     | S - State of panel power supply (S = 1 -> panel has power supply, S = 0 -> panel power supply has benn turned off)

+    |Note: Not supported on Inkplate 2
 getPanelState: #R(?)*
 ---------------------
     | Response: